 Todd Reisz is an architect and writer currently focusing on the cities of the Gulf region, from both historical and contemporary perspectives.
 He is the editor of Al Manakh 2: Gulf Continued, which analyzes the recent developments of cities in Saudi Arabia, Kuwait, Qatar, Bahrain, and the UAE.
-He is currently appointed the Daniel Rose Visiting Assistant Professor in Urbanism at Yale University School of Architecture.
+He is currently a lecturer at Harvard’s Graduate School of Design, after having served as the Daniel Rose Visiting Assistant Professor in Urbanism at Yale’s School of Architecture for five years.

 He is also the academic writing editor for Portal 9, a Beirut-based journal focused on cities in Arab countries.
 At present he is completing a book about Dubai’s early modernization and how that era’s convictions determined the city we know today.